Visualizing the Effects of a Changing Distance on Data Using Continuous Embeddings: Introduction

 There are ways around that problem.
 One is to select the distance function that is best adapted to the task at hand, for example the one that gives the best performance in classification (this is effectively what is done in kernel hyperparameter selection \citep{Scholkopf2002}).
 Another is to give up on distance and rely instead on the weaker notion of neighbourhood \citep{Lum2013}.

 We argue here that a third option is available.
 One may study how the shape of the data evolves under a change in the distance metric by representing the data in lower dimension.
-We suppose that a family of distance functions $d_\alpha(x,y)$ is defined by varying a hyperparameter $\alpha \in [0,1]$.
+We suppose that a family of distance functions $d_\alpha(x,y)$ is defined by varying a hyperparameter $\alpha \in [0,1]$, where $\alpha$ can represent, for example, different scales or the mixing proportion of features.
+Please note that $\alpha$ does not have to be defined on this interval, but it seems natural to start with a setting that is familiar from, e.g., convex combinations.
 Suppose that for a given level of $\alpha$ the relative distances between datapoints are well described by representing the datapoints as points on the line.
 As we vary $\alpha$ the points will move, so that each point now describes a curve.
 Many scenarios are possible, and we sketch them in Fig.~\ref{fig:sketch}.
 We may have full or partial \emph{invariance}: patterns in the data that hold regardless of the value of the hyperparameter (Fig.~\ref{fig:sketch}A).
-On the other hand, the structure in the data may appear only for certain values of $\alpha$ (Fig.~\ref{fig:sketch}B and C), indicating that these values are more useful than others for characterizing the data.
+On the other hand, the structure in the data may appear only for certain values of $\alpha$ (intermediate values in Fig.~\ref{fig:sketch}B and rather small values in C), indicating that these values are more useful than others for characterizing the data.
 Analyzing the evolution of structures in the data might reveal interesting dependencies, for example, declustering (Fig.~\ref{fig:sketch}C) or loss of information (Fig.~\ref{fig:sketch}D).

 To visualize the effects of varying the distance function we suggest to embed data into a space of smooth curves, forming what we call continuous embeddings: in continuous embeddings each datapoint is embedded as a smooth curve in $\R^d$.
 We will show that this approach is quite general.